canonical/sdcore-nms/CONTRIBUTING.md

 ### `make hotswap`

 This target will take the webconsole binary, place it in the `nms` container inside the LXC VM, and restart the pebble service.
+This is useful for quickly updating the locally deployed NMS program.

 `make deploy` must have successfully completed to use this option.